SandipSeal/AWS_BigData/AWS_BigData_Notes.md

 11. DynamoDB change logs can be sent to a stream (can be enabled at table level).
 DynamoDB stream can be consumed by Lambda function for appropriate actions; also the stream can be consumed by Kinesis (using KCL library).
 Data is retained in streams for 24 hours.
 12. DynamoDB TTL defines the timestamp till which an item will be valid in a table.
 Once the TTL is passed the respective items will be expired in the table and won't consume any WCU/RCU.
 DynamoDB typically deletes the expired item within 48 hours of expiry.
 13. The deleted items due to TTL also deletes the items in index tables (in case of GSI).
+14. All the changes (Insert/Update/Delete) made to a DynamoDB table are sent to a stream.
+DynamoDB stream can be read by AWS Lambda.
+Stream persists the data for max 24 hours.
+DynamoDB stream can also feed Kinesis using KCL.

 Amazon Redshift: